Emmanuel-Darko/TradesRp-zK/frontend/README.md

-# Binance User and Trade Verification - ZKPass Bounty
+# Binance User and Trade Verification - ZKPass

 This project is built with Nuxt 3 and integrates zkPass for verifying Binance user information and trades securely.